-Building 19, the campus’ primary food service and production facility, will undergo a major renovation to create a student-centric dining facility that will complement a planned update the University Union.
+Building 19, the campus’ primary food service and production facility, will undergo a major renovation to create a student-centric dining facility that will complement a planned update of the University Union.
 Construction on the project will start during the 2019/2020 academic year.
-The design will modernize food service and improve the overall student experience by increasing campus connectivity.
+The design will modernize foodservice and improve the overall student experience by increasing campus connectivity.
 Taking inspiration from the Ferry Building in San Francisco, Chelsea Market in New York, and Krog Street Market in Atlanta, Building 19 will be home to nine separate food venues with outside seating and a deck.

 The CZU Lightning Complex fires swept through Swanton Pacific Ranch in August 2020, destroying much of the ranch and its structures.
 Many important structures, including the Al Smith House, Seaside School House were destroyed.
 All staff and students were able to evacuate safely.
 Work is currently being done to construct temporary housing, and create a master plan.
 A ranch revisioning exercise is ongoing.

 Locally-owned Scout Coffee Co. will bring their scratch-made pastries and craft-roasted coffee to a new location next to the Welcome Center in yakʔitʸutʸu in Fall 2021.
 Scout will offer their award-winning HoneyCo Coffee Roasters coffee as well as an extensive menu of fresh baked pastries and more.
 The new space will serve as a gathering spot for all campus residents and visitors to grab a quick coffee and pastry on the way to class or to join a tour of the campus.